CMSC226F18/assignment-2-shell/README.md

 cause and/or hide bugs in your code.

-2. You can compile this program by typing `gcc -Wpedantic -o shell bshell.c`.
+2. You can compile this program by typing `gcc -Wpedantic -o bshell bshell.c`.
 Run the program; it should crash with a segmentation fault.
 Rats!

 3. **Overview:** The shell program you will write runs in an infinite